Saturday, June 20th, 2026

 Join us for a vibrant day celebrating Indigenous creativity, artistry, and craftsmanship at the Gallery!

-Explore a wide range of work by Indigenous artists and makers, including handcrafted jewelry, beadwork, cedar weaving, artwork, apparel, home goods, handmade soaps, teas, accessories, and much more!
+This year’s summer market is our biggest yet, bringing together over 25 Indigenous artists and makers.
+Explore a wide range of creative work, including handcrafted jewelry, beadwork, cedar weaving, artwork, apparel, home goods, handmade soaps, teas, accessories, and much more.

 Whether you’re looking for a special gift or something for yourself, our market offers a chance to discover and support a wide range of Indigenous creative work.